-STATS / RESULTS/ DRIVER RECORDS
+STATS / RESULTS / DRIVER RECORDS

-WINS - FIRST CAREER WINS WINNING OWNERS
+WINS FIRST CAREER WINS

-PODIUM FINISHERS POLE POSITIONS
+WINNING OWNERS POLE POSITIONS

 TOP FIVE FINISHES TOP 10 FINISHES